 Forget the Oxford vs. Cambridge Boat Race: this caprine alternative is a charming east London tradition.

-Taking place at Spitalfields City Farm just off east London’s Brick Lane this Sunday, April 7th, the Oxford Vs Cambridge Goat Race is a gentle sporting contest that’s hard to bleat.
+Taking place at Spitalfields City Farm just off east London’s Brick Lane on Sunday, March 29th, the Oxford Vs Cambridge Goat Race is a gentle sporting contest that’s hard to bleat.

 While strapping poshos push themselves to the limits as they row the Thames in west London, animal-lovers will be reassured to know this race is rather more relaxing: essentially a nonchalant trot in pursuit of a bucket of delicious slops.
 Even the crowd keep things to a hush so as not to befuddle the wee beasties.

-Sadly tickets to this gladiatorial sporting contest have all sold out, which is frankly devastating news.
-But rest safe in the knowledge that all the money raised goes towards supporting the local work of the farm.
-Doors open at midday; the race is likely to be around 4pm – so if you’re still planning on watching it, we’d recommend you’re safely ensconced in a high vantage point by 3:45ish…
+Mercifully, tickets to this gladiatorial sporting contest are still on sale, and you can find them here – including the VIP Goat Encounter ticket which I highly recommend.
+Rest safe in the knowledge that all the money raised goes towards supporting the local work of the farm.
+Doors open at midday; the race is likely to be around 4:30pm – so if you’re still planning on watching it, we’d recommend you’re in place, bedecked in your team’s colours, and ready to chant by 4…

-Visit their official Facebook page for more information, or see more places to see cute animals in London.
+Visit their website for more information, or see more places to see cute animals in London.

 Also published on Medium.